Datavault-UK/automate-dv-docs/docs/tutorial/tut_satellites.md

                 source_model=metadata_dict["source_model"])   }}
 ```

-#### Why does our model look different from the previous examples?
+!!!
+Note

-There's a multitude of ways to provide the metadata to dbtvault macros.
+    See our [metadata reference](../metadata.md#satellites) for more detail on how to provide metadata to satellites.
-This particular metadata is easier to read.
-Take a look at the [metadata approaches](../metadata.md#approaches) for a deeper dive.

 ### Running dbt